 They will be able to work with people in the hospital setting to prepare for discharge with appropriate health, NDIS and mainstream supports in place.

 This live webinar will include learning checks, reflective practice and Q&A.

 Penny Paul is our Senior Policy and Research Officer.
 She is rolling out the Summer Foundation UpSkill initiative to build the capacity of NDIS support coordinators and allied health professionals.

-Virginia Mitsch is our Collaborative Hospital Discharge Lead, working with hospitals to streamline discharge practices and processes in the context of the NDIS.
+Michelle Bult is our Health Engagement Lead, working with hospitals to streamline discharge practices and processes in the context of the NDIS.

-This live webinar is location-specific for support coordinators working in the Brisbane south side, Logan, Redlands and Scenic Rim regions.
+This live webinar is location-specific for support coordinators working in Victoria.

 Time: 1pm – 4pm